Skip to main content

 Going Further: Expose Helpers for Other Plugins

-If your plugin provides utility functions that other plugins might need, you can expose them:
+If your plugin provides utility functions that other plugins might use:

 formatTimestamp: (date: Date) => date.toISOString(),